MADE-Apps/MADE.NET/docs/articles/intro.md

 It provides additional assertions such as:

-- CollectionAssertExtensions, a collection of extensions for asserting enumerable objects including `ShouldBeEquivalentTo` (comparing two collections to ensure they contain the same items ignoring order), and `ShouldNotBeEquivalentTo` (comparing two collection to ensure they do not contain the same items ignoring order).
+- CollectionAssertExtensions, a collection of extensions for asserting enumerable objects including `ShouldBeEquivalentTo` and `ShouldNotBeEquivalentTo`.
+- ObjectAssertExtensions, providing `ShouldBeNull` and `ShouldNotBeNull` assertions.
+- BooleanAssertExtensions, providing `ShouldBeTrue` and `ShouldBeFalse` assertions.
+- ComparableAssertExtensions, providing `ShouldBeGreaterThan`, `ShouldBeLessThan`, and related comparison assertions.
+- StringAssertExtensions, providing `ShouldContain`, `ShouldNotContain`, `ShouldStartWith`, and `ShouldEndWith` assertions.
+- ExceptionAssertExtensions, providing `ShouldThrow` and `ShouldNotThrow` assertions with async variants.

 <span class="button">